Stop Twittering and Focus on Your Business

 Happy New Year to all the wonderful readers of this newsletter!
 Thank you for reading Eric’s Tips.
 It would be kind of pointless to write it if there was nobody reading it, so thank you for giving me a reason to write!

-In 2007, I more or less put my marketing business “on hold” so that I could focus full time on producing The Next Internet Millionaire.
-(You can read my partner Joel Comm’s recap of the project on his blog).
+In 2007, I more or less put my marketing business “on hold” so that I could focus full time on producing an internet reality show.

-It was a tremendous investment of time and money, and other intangible resources like emotion and determination.
-I’d say it was the biggest personal challenge I’ve faced in my life to date, and it was an experience from which I have learned and grown immeasurably.
+It was a tremendous investment of time and money, and intangible resources like emotion and determination.
+It was one of the biggest challenges I’ve faced in my life to date, and it was an experience from which I have learned and grown immeasurably.

 If I had lost focus of the goal at any point during the year, there’s a good chance the project would have never been completed.
 So today I’d like to rant a little about staying focused and avoiding the ever-present distractions of the internet.